 Although there is clear and mounting evidence that user-generated data improve the quality of online services, a lack of data about this relationship has limited researchers' efforts to estimate the pecuniary value of web users' data.
 One area in which such efforts have been fruitful is digital advertising, in which the relative prices of targeted and non-targeted (or contextual) advertisements are informative about the value of consumer information to advertisers.
-Johnson et al. (2019) provides one of the rare studies measuring the price differences between these sorts of advertisement and finds that ads served to users who opt out of behavioral targeting-that is, ads based on past browsing behavior-yield 52% less revenue than ads shown to consumers who do not opt out.
-An earlier study of Beales and Eisenach (2013) corroborates a similar average effect size with substantial heterogeneity depending on the age of the cookie; older cookies, which convey more information, increase the price of advertisements displayed to the user.
-The authors find that the addition of a 90-day-old cookie increases the price of an advertisement displayed to the user by 200% relative to the mean price in their data.
+Johnson, Shriver, and Du provide one of the rare studies measuring the price differences between these sorts of advertisements and find that ads served to users who opt out of behavioral targeting-that is, ads based on past browsing behavior-yield fifty-two percent less revenue than ads shown to consumers who do not opt out.92 An earlier study by Beales and Eisenach corroborates a similar average effect size with substantial heterogeneity depending on the age of the cookie; older cookies, which convey more information, increase the price of advertisements displayed to the user.93 The authors find that the addition of a ninety-day-old cookie increases the price of an advertisement displayed to the user by 200% relative to the mean price in their data.

-Targeted advertisements seem to be valuable (Ravichandran and Korula, 2019, Eisenach (2013) and Johnson et al. (2019).
-However, there is reason to believe that publishers do not receive a meaningful share of this value.
+Targeted advertisements seem to be valuable according to Ravichandran and Korula,94 Eisenach,95 and Johnson and coauthors.96 However, there is reason to believe that publishers do not receive a meaningful share of this value.
 For example, the main Dutch national public broadcaster completely abolished the use of targeted advertisements in January 2020, replacing these with fully contextual ads.
-The profits this publisher received from advertising increased because this decision enabled the publisher to cut all payments to companies in the "ad tech stack" (demand-side platforms, supply-side platforms, etc.).
-A data markets regime that reduces the market power of large platforms and establishes competitive markets is likely to benefit high-quality publishers.
+The profits this publisher received from advertising increased because this decision enabled the publisher to cut all payments to companies in the "ad tech stack" (demand-side platforms, supply-side platforms, etc.).97 A data market regime that reduces the market power of large platforms and establishes competitive markets is likely to benefit high-quality publishers.

 The value of user data can also be gauged by analyzing revenues of firms mainly engaged in the extraction and monetization of user-specific data.
-The Interactive Advertisement Bureau (IAB) reports that spending on internet advertising in the United States reached \$140 billion (\$426 per capita) in 2020 with a year-over-year increase of 12.2%.
-According to the Los Angeles Times, the data brokerage industry is thought to be worth around \$200 billion (\$526 per capita) as of November 2019.
-53
+The Interactive Advertisement Bureau (IAB) reports that spending on internet advertising in the United States reached \$140 billion (\$426 per capita) in 2020 with a year-over-year increase of 12.2%.98 According to the Los Angeles Times,